tesshsu/animateExample/README.md

 Usage
 ==============
-To use animateExample is just so simply, drop the stylesheet: demoanimate.css into your doucument's <head>, add javascript file, and That's it!!
+To use animateExample is just so simply, drop the stylesheet: animate.css / demo.css into your doucument's <head>, add animate.js, and That's it!!
 You could play and animate your element.

 License
 ==============